 For example, receiving a dividend right after the acquisition immediately increases the IRR and could be misleading for near-term time frames.

-Nonetheless, these two metrics are interlinked and both are widely used amongst investors to accurately assess returns.
+Nonetheless, these two metrics are interlinked and both are widely used by investors to accurately assess returns.

 Q. What are some positive levers to increase the IRR on an LBO?